nicolezhi/cse15-lab-reports/week-1-lab-report.md

 # [user@sahara ~]$ cat

 ```
-There is no output because there was no argument given next to the cat command.
+not an error: There is no output because there was no argument given next to the cat command.

 **`cat` with path to a directory as an argument**